wastrachan/pkgbuilds/README.md

 # PKGBUILD Files

+> [!IMPORTANT]
+> I will be orphaning the packages that I maintain in this repository at the end of October, 2025.
+I hold a great fondness for Arch Linux and always will-- however I find myself in a position where I'm using it less and less in my professional life and don't have the time to maintain PKGBUILDs any longer.
+This repository and it's parts are available to anybody who takes these packages over.

 Repository of packages maintained by `rew1red` on the AUR, intended for use with the [`aurpublish`](https://github.com/eli-schwartz/aurpublish) helper.

 ## Packages